Casa Betta

 Casa Betta’s journey began in the summer of 2023, when Maysho Prashad, a Guyanese-American architect, acquired the multi-generational, family-owned property from the three surviving brothers.

-Located on a scenic hillside in the Commune of Chiusdino, in the Province of Siena, this four-story project is undergoing a meticulous transformation, led by Maysho and master builder Julio Asslani, with the skilled hands of local craftsmen and interior designer Lachmee Chin.
-The renovation is guided by three core principles:
+Located on a scenic hillside in the Commune of Chiusdino, in the Province of Siena, this four-story (now three-story) project has been meticulously preserved and transformed, led by Maysho and master builder Julio Aslani, with the skilled hands of local craftsmen and interior designer Lachmee Chin.
+The renovation was guided by three core principles:

 1. Honor and Preserve Tuscan Architectural Heritage – Integrating and conserving the rich history of the region wherever possible.